 What is Survey Fatigue?

-There are two types of survey fatigue:
+There are two types survey fatigue:

 Survey Response Fatigue: This type of fatigue concerns respondents who become disengaged from surveys before they start to complete them.
 This is due to participants being overloaded with requests and results in lower response rates

 Survey Taking Fatigue: This occurs during the survey taking process.
 Respondents become disengaged and begin to provide ‘dishonest’ responses or leave your project altogether.
 I.e. a lower completion rate.
+This is usually due to some fault in the survey design.

 A few respondents leaving or ignoring your survey may seem like a benign problem, but there are some notable consequences.